 2. Biostimulation involves direct addition of nutrients, terminal electron acceptors, and/or co-substrates to drive bioremediation processes by indigenous microorganisms.
 In nearly all cases involving bioremediation of hydrocarbon-contaminated sites such as underground storage tank facilities, nutrient limitations inhibit rapid mineralization of the hydrocarbon.
 Terminal electron acceptors such as oxygen (aerobic metabolism) or nitrate/sulfate (anaerobic metabolism) can also limit the rate of bioremediation.
 RespirTek can help determine the optimal nutrient loading, rate of biodegradation and contaminant mineralization, pH changes, microbial population dynamics, and/or final contaminant concentrations.

 3. Bioaugmentation is an approach that introduces non-native microbes that are selective toward metabolizing the contaminant of concern.
 Dehalococcoides was one of the first anaerobic organisms isolated and later used in bioaugmentation strategies for remediation of chlorinated hydrocarbons such as TCE, PCE, and DCE.
 Bioaugmentation products are available for nearly all contaminant types.
 However, the effectiveness and dosing rate of these products is dependent on site-specific biogeochemistry.
 RespirTek can help determine compatible product selections and optimum dose rate.

-RespirTek is ISO/IEC 17025:2005 certified in advanced microcosm testing protocols that involved chemical analytical testing and microbial respiration testing.
+RespirTek is ISO/IEC 17025:2017 certified in advanced microcosm testing protocols that involve chemical analytical testing and microbial respiration testing.
 Our testing services provide you with the confidence you need in evaluating the wide array of environmental remediation strategies available.

 Call us at 228-392-7977 for a free consultation.